mmahdavian/STPOTR/README.md

 # STPOTR
 This is a repository for the paper "STPOTR: Simultaneous Human Trajectory and Pose Prediction Using a Non-Autoregressive Transformer for Robot Following Ahead".
 It includes the codes for Simultaneous Human Trajectory and Pose Prediction training and testing.
-This repo is developed based on the [potr](https://github.com/idiap/potr) paper.
+This work is partially inspired by the [potr](https://github.com/idiap/potr) paper.

 ![alt text](images/my_model.png)